Should I Upgrade to WordPress 5.0 with Gutenberg?

 Legacy Themes and Plugins

-WordPress powers over 30% of the internet.
+Launched in 2003, WordPress powers nearly half of the internet.
 There are over 60,000 unique plugins in the WordPress directory.
-It has been around since 2003.
-During that time, millions of websites have been built, many of which now include abandoned plugins, outdated themes, and legacy code, none of which has been tested with Gutenberg.
+Since its release, hundreds of millions of websites have been built, many of which now include abandoned plugins, outdated themes, and legacy code, none of which has been tested with Gutenberg.

 For these reasons, we recommend upgrading to WordPress 5.0 when you can, but holding off on the Gutenberg editor and using the Classic Editor plugin until both you and your CMS are ready.